-Drive out of Wilsons Promontory and delight in the curving roads and emerging views of one of the country's most popular touring regions.
+Drive out of Wilsons Promontory and delight in the curving roads and emerging views of one of Victoria's most popular touring regions.
 Stop for a coffee in Foster, a small town cloaked in rolling hills, and then continue on for about 40 minutes to check out the heritage architecture in Yarram.

 Travel through the lush farming landscapes for a couple of hours on your way to Metung, a gateway to the aquatic wonderland of the Gippsland Lakes.
 Close to the ocean, this vast expanse of safe, protected inland lakes and rivers is ideal for fishing, boating and all kinds of watersports.

 Revel in the friendly village atmosphere of this coastal town and indulge in a night of waterfront luxury accommodation.

 HighlightsNational parks & reservesWilsons Promontory National ParkFondly known as ‘The Prom’, Wilsons Promontory is one of Victoria’s best loved national parks.
 Situated at the southernmost tip of mainland Australia,...Outdoor activitiesBoating and sailingWith the largest inland network of waterways at your disposal, Gippsland is the perfect location for a boating expedition.